a-wozniakowski/scikit-physlearn/docs/source/baseboosting.rst

 Introduction
 ============

-Gradient boosting is a general and effective algorithmic paradigm that builds an additive expansion in a greedy stagewise fashion.
-Prior to the first stage, gradient boosting initializes the additive expansion with the optimal constant model, usually determined by maximum likelihood estimation.
-The first stage generates residuals with the statistical initialization, then it uses a given learning algorithm to discover regularities in the residuals.
-The stage finishes by appending the learned basis function to the statistical initialization in an additive fashion.
-Subsequent stages follow suit, wherein each stage generates residuals with the additive expansion built in the previous stage and it finishes by appending the learned basis function to the additive expansion.
-As such, gradient boosting is an entirely data-driven method that derives a model of the domain exclusively from the statistical evidence present in the training examples itself.
+The standard formulation of gradient boosting begins forward stagewise additive modeling with a constant model, such as zero or the optimal constant model.
+Then, the loop body generates sequential improvements to the constant model.
+As such, the standard formulation of gradient boosting is an entirely data-driven method that derives a regressor exclusively from the statistical evidence present in the training examples itself.

-Base boosting is a modification of the algorithmic paradigm of gradient boosting, which supplants the standard statistical initialization with the output of any base-level regressor.
-As such, the output of a base-level regressir acts as an inductive transfer mechanism in base boosting.
-Its role is to incorporate prior domain knowledge into gradient boosting, as a means of compensates for a lack of training examples.
+In constrast, base boosting begins forward stagewise additive modeling with precomputed estimates from an existing, possibly nonconstant, model, which may contain prior knowledge or physical insight about the underlying data generating mechanism.
+Then, the loop body generates sequential improvements to the existing model.
+As such, this formulation of gradient boosting enables an existing model to precondition functional gradient descent, which is the underlying first-order optimization algorithm.

 Example
 -------